Queer Feminist Art!

 Feminine Moments – a queer feminist art visibility project

+I publish posts and articles about contemporary queer feminist artists and our female ancestors.
 My aim as an editor is to present the creative worlds of self-identified queer feminist artists as well as to highlight contemporary artists’ artworks, projects, or art events.
 The living artists know best how to describe their works of art, and I love publishing artists’ statements, images and video presentations by the artists themselves on the art blog.
 I welcome collaborations and have a running open call for materials in 2023-2024.

 I love queer feminist art!

 The wealth of contemporary visual art made by lesbian, bisexual and queer women artists around the world is huge.
 The art world should pay more attention to it. – The European queer feminist art herstory has not yet been written.
 There are huge language barriers in Europe that limit the sharing of knowledge about art and queer culture.
 There is no informal queer (feminist) canon.
 The European LGBTQ artists, art historians are in the early days of starting dialogs about the creative practices that come from queer culture in a world that is increasingly hostile and homophobic.